Planning Your Trip

 What to Eat and Drink

-If Indiana had a state dish, it would be the breaded pork tenderloin sandwich: It's a giant cutlet of pork loin that has been pounded thin, coated in breadcrumbs or saltine crackers, and deep-fried.
+But if Indiana had a state dish, it would be the breaded pork tenderloin sandwich: It's a giant cutlet of pork loin that has been pounded thin, coated in breadcrumbs or saltine crackers, and deep-fried.
 In order for this to truly be a pork tenderloin sandwich, though, the meaty portion has to essentially dwarf the hamburger bun that holds it all together.
-Although Indiana isn't exactly known for its seafood, the shrimp cocktail at St. Elmo Steak House is another crowd-pleaser.

 Where to Stay